Standard Cross-Cultural Sample: Origin

 Scholars engaging in statistical cross-cultural analysis are encouraged to use the set of cultures in the SCCS, since each new study adds to the number of coded variables capable of being used with already existing variables.
 By focusing scholarly attention on this sample of 186 cultures, the data have steadily improved in scope and quality.
 The open access electronic journal World Cultures, founded by White, published by William Divale, and now edited by J. Patrick Gray, functions as the repository of the SCCS, archiving the now nearly 2000 coded variables and publishing a number of papers on cross-cultural methodology.
 The journal moved in 2006 to the University of California eScholarship Repository.

 Murdock also founded the Human Relations Area Files (HRAF) at Yale University in the 1940s.
-However, the SCCS contains a different set of cultures, uses a different set of ethnographic sources, and can be considered entirely distinct from the HRAF.
+HRAF now maintains all the underlying ethnographic documents used by Murdock and White to code the cultures in the SCCS, in addition to the sources for most of the more-contemporary HRAF entries.
+The SCCS is selectable as a sample restriction on HRAF search engine for HRAF member organizations.
+Summaries for each culture are available to the public on the eHRAF World Cultures website.

 The dataset is available to view on the Database of Places, Language, Culture, and Environment (D-PLACE).